Pilot Testing

 In early 2025, the AIM Platform piloted the Association Test, a key component of the Advanced and Indirect Mitigation (AIM) Platform.
 The test focused primarily on Criterion 1 from the draft AIM Platform Criteria, released in May 2024.

-The final version of the Association Test is expected to be published in late 2025, alongside the Quality, Accounting, and Reporting (QAR) Standard.
+The final version of the Association Test is expected to be published in early 2026, alongside the Quality, Accounting, and Reporting (QAR) Standard.